litonarefin/easy-elementor-addons/readme.txt

 * Updated: Blog Element updated with Swiper Slider support and improved functionality.
 * Updated: Gallery Slider updated with Swiper Slider support
 * Updated: Timeline Element fully revamped with new UI and fixed bugs
+* Removed: "MA" word removed from all Elements

 = 1.5.6.2 (24-01-2021) =